dirkriehle/nyt-course/README.md

-# Commercial Open Source Startups
+# Nailing your Thesis (How to Perform Research)

-This course teaches students how the software industry works with a particular focus on commercial open source startups.
-Students learn to design a business model for a commercial open source firm, how to get an open source project off the ground, and how to spin-off a startup from a university.
+This course teaches students how to perform scientific research for their final thesis or a research paper.